AnthonySAD/AnthonySAD.github.io/README.md

 # How to build

-This blog project is cloned from [huxblog-boilerplate](https://https://github.com/Huxpro/huxpro.github.io).You can find a good instruction there.
+This blog project is cloned from [huxblog-boilerplate](https://github.com/Huxpro/huxpro.github.io).You can find a good instruction there.

-The project is based on <a href="https://pages.github.com/">GitHub Pages</a> and <a href="http://jekyll.com.cn/">Jekyll</a>.You don't need a private web server.It is very easy and cheap to build the blog web.
+The project is based on [GitHub Pages](https://pages.github.com) and [Jekyll](http://jekyll.com.cn).You don't need a private web server.It is very easy to build the blog website.

 # How to be Https